Last Updated: December 15, 2024

 You do not need to use the voting system for your Master Project.

-Define the parameters when defining project constraints such as time, cost, and scope.
+When defining project constraints, define the parameters such as time, cost, and scope.
 Parameters refer to specific details or attributes associated with each constraint.
 These parameters help to define further and quantify the limitations and boundaries of the project.
-Here's how parameters are typically associated with each of the three primary project constraints:
+Here, parameters are typically associated with each of the three primary project constraints:

-Deadlines: Specific dates by which certain tasks, phases, or the entire project must be completed.
+• Deadlines: Specific dates by which particular tasks, phases, or the entire project must be completed.

-Inclusions and Exclusions: Clearly defined items or features that are within or outside the project scope.
+• Inclusions and Exclusions: Clearly defined items or features within or outside the project scope.

-In the following figure, the primary constraints are defined for the Apollo Space Program as an example in the Constraints Analysis Worksheet Example.
-In this example, Scope consists of definitions for Safety, Technical, and Legal.
+The following figure defines the primary constraints for the Apollo Space Program as an example in the Constraints Analysis Worksheet Example.
+In this example, the Scope consists of Safety, Technical, and Legal definitions.

 When Finished with the Exercise